Akika-Shibata/finalCapstone/README.md

 -----------
-3. Installations needed to run this project (Windows users).
+##3.
+Installations needed to run this project (Windows users)

-py -m pip install --user spacy textblob
+Please run this either in the Command Prompt or in the terminal of your application (e.g. VS Code). py -m pip install --user spacy textblob

 py -m pip install --user matplotlib